ddprojects1/vertigo/app/server/README.md

 # Go-Postgres

 This project is simple CRUD application built in golang and using PostgreSQL as DB.
-This project is explained in this [tutorial].

 ## Pre-requisite
 1. Install golang v1.11 or above.
 2. Basic understanding of the golang syntax.
 3. Basic understanding of SQL query.
-4. Code Editor (I recommend to use VS Code with Go extension by Microsoft installed)
+4. Code Editor - VS Code
-5. Postman for calling APIs
+5. Postman for testing APIs

 ## PostgreSQL Table